 ¡Bienvenidos!
-Painted in vibrant shades of pink, yellow and turquoise, the newly opened Portland Mercado shines brightly as an innovative cultural hub for Portland.
+Painted in vibrant shades of pink, yellow and turquoise, the Portland Mercado shines brightly as an innovative cultural hub for Portland.
 Opened in April 2015, the complex provides affordable launch space for local Latino-owned businesses.
 With 19 enterprises — including a neighborhood grocery, meat market, coffee shop and food cart pod — in place, the Mercado has also become one of the city’s most delicious destinations.

 For diners, the fun begins inside the Kaah Neighborhood Market, where fresh-baked concha pastries, chili-coated candies and creamy fruit salads perfume the air.
 Shoppers stock up on spicy sausage and Latino imports — think dried chilies and Nestle Abuelita Mexican chocolate — and fill growlers with wine, beer and sangria at the adjacent bottle shop, Barrio.
 Piñatas from Fiesta Tradicional decorate the communal seating area, where patrons linger over cups of chocolate champurrado and mango chai from the mercado’s resident coffee shop, Sandino Coffee Roasters.